|

 displays a boom 2m long, the longest element is 6m long

-and portable operations.
-This is an hybrid between a dipole
+Is is an hybrid between a dipole

 and a 2-element Yagi, constituted of two dipoles folden fed and dephased by